Cohort 5

 Hi, My name is Hemant and I’m from Nepal.

-Outside of studying, I enjoy cycling, hiking, listening to music, and travelling.
+Outside of academics, I enjoy cycling, hiking, music, and traveling.

 Ali Büyükpınar